mlb-/erlmud/README.md

-# erlMud
+# erlmud

-erlMud is an Erlang MUD-like server.
+erlmud is an Erlang MUD-like server.

 The idea is a game server that multiple clients can play.
 Intended clients
 are: